It’s the ’80s, and you have only one quarter. Which game will you play?

 You have to take out this mobile weapons truck’s cannons as well as shoot at your target bounty guy who is in the open doorway shooting at you.

 Finally you fight him after the truck is destroyed.
-He will fly into the background as well as shoot at you from the foreground.
+He will fly into the background as well as shoot at you from the background.
 You have to wear down his shield until he dies.

 Here’s the game over screen.
 I could beat the game in Medium mode, but not in Arcade mode.
 It’s pretty tough in Arcade mode as there are no checkpoints.